 But even if you’re quite focused on money, the “who earns more?” question doesn’t settle all debate.
 You need to remember, for example, that:

-Trad published authors will (mostly) get an advance.
+Traditionally published authors will (mostly) get an advance.

-Self-published authors will be putting time and money into the publication and marketing process.
+Self published authors will be putting time and money into the publication and marketing process.
 Focusing on top-line revenues ignores all that.

 The “top of the world” type outcomes are still way more common with trad than with indie publishing.
 (I’m talking about explosive international successes like Gone Girl, or Girl on a Train.
 It’s not that hits like these are ever frequent, nor that huge hits are impossible via indie routes, but that level of global attention does mostly fall to trad published authors.
 It’s just the way it is.)

 Lots of self published authors sell effectively nothing.
 They may make a loss from self publishing.
 In fact, it’s probably true that a majority of indie authors lose money (because their books are bad, or their marketing is bad, or both.
 Equally, lots of traditionally-oriented authors knock at the gates of the traditional industry and are never admitted.
 Those guys don’t make money either.)